+The standard of planning is good.
 Before planning practitioners evaluate the week's provision and results.
 They discuss the achievements, progress and needs of each individual child in addition to general matters.
 Observations which have been made are considered and practitioners use all this information to plan the next cycle of provision.
-The planning matches well the needs and interests of the children and a wide range of exciting and practical experiences is planned which enables the children to make good progress towards meeting the outcomes of the Foundation Phase.
+The planning matches well the needs and interests of the children and a wide range of exciting and active experiences is planned which enables the children to make good progress towards meeting the outcomes of the Foundation Phase.
 The planning is flexible and practitioners were seen to adapt it in order to meet children's interests.
 Adults build well on the knowledge, understanding, skills and interests of the children in activities which are meaningful to them.

 Practitioners give children good opportunities to develop as enthusiastic, confident and independent learners who develop good skills in all areas of learning.
-They give them good opportunities to develop good creative skills through painting pictures from observation and through role play.
-Children have consistent opportunities to explore their natural environment, for example when going for a walk in the school grounds, feeding the birds in their garden and planting and tending flowers and vegetables.
-They learn about sustainable development by putting waste food in a bin to feed animals on a farm nearby, through using the water they collect to water their plants and by sorting plastiuc and paper for recycling.

-Children develop good relationships with others and they demonstrate respect and tolerance towards everyone including people from different cultural backgrounds.
+They give them good opportunities to develop good creative skills through frequent opportunities to paint original pictures from observation and through role play.
+Children have frequent opportunities to explore their natural environment, for example when going for a walk in the school grounds to look at the changes in different seasons and rich experiences such as watching and feeding the birds in their garden and planting and planting and tending flowers and vegetables.
+They learn about sustainable development by putting waste food in a bin to feed animals, and by sorting plastic and paper for recycling.
+Children develop good relationships with others and demonstrate respect and tolerance towards everyone including people from different cultural backgrounds.

-They receive a good model of natural Welsh and are encouraged by practitioners to speak Welsh at all times and to develop their language through listening to stories and a wide range of rhymes and songs which contain interesting language and a wide vocabulary.
+They receive a good model of natural Welsh and are encouraged by practitioners to speak Welsh at all times and to develop their language through listening to stories and saying a wide range of rhymes and songs and listening to stories which contain interesting language and a wide vocabulary.

-They celebrate the Welsh culture in many ways including including a St David's Day concert and through visits to places in the village and places further afield which are linked to the theme such as the beach in New Quay.
+They celebrate the Welsh culture in many ways including including a St David's Day concert and through visits to places in the village and places further afield which are linked to the theme such as Pentref Bach and Llangrannog.